WL0118/Crypto_Trading_Bot/README.md

 # Crypto_Trading_Bot
-** * Only for study, I recommend running this bot with the 'dyrun' mode on the Freqtrade system.*  **
+** * Only for study, I recommend running this bot with the 'dryrun' mode on the Freqtrade system.*  **

 This trading bot runs on the ['Freqtrade'](https://www.freqtrade.io/en/stable/) as a strategy.
 The model used in the bot indicates critical price-increasing signals.